Connections in Mathematics

 Instructor: Dr. Stephen C. Smith (email@example.com)

-This course provides students with introductory experiences in symbolic logic, binary and other bases, probability, conditional probability, set theory, non-routine problem solving, topics of personal finance and investment, and the calculus necessary to participate in the Senior Science Scenario project during the final six weeks of the year.
+This course provides students with introductory experiences in symbolic logic, binary and other bases, probability, conditional probability, set theory, voting schemes and apportionment theory, and numberous topics of personal finance and investment.
 Both EXCEL and a variety of website-based applications will be used throughout the year.
 Emphasis is placed on conceptual understanding, solving real world applications, and fostering mathematical reasoning and communication.

 The text for this course will be “The Nature of Mathematics”, 10th ed., by Smith (no relation).
-You will be responsible for the text while it is in your possession.
+You will be responsible for any text while it is in your possession.

 You should plan to be actively involved in class.
 This means being attentive and participating in class discussions and activities.